 Be clear about all costs and fees

 Lack of transparency about additional costs or fees is one of the primary causes of shipping cart abandonment.
 One of the fastest ways to lose a customer is to bombard them with additional costs after they were expecting to pay just one price.
 Customers loathe paying extra money.
-If they begin the checkout process only to discover that you’re not clear about all costs, they’ll abandon their carts faster than you can say Jack Robinson.
+If they begin the checkout process only to discover that you’re not clear about all costs, they’ll abandon their carts faster than you can say, Jack Robinson.
 Ensure that you disclose every cost upfront.
 You can even show taxes and shipping costs on the cart preview page.
-This will allow your customers know what to expect beforehand and can alter their carts to accommodate the extra charges.
+This will allow your customers to know what to expect beforehand and can alter their carts to accommodate the extra charges.

 Offer several payment options